Documentary Family Photography for Pennsylvania, United States

 My photography roots began with a career in photojournalism.
 I found immense joy getting to discover the communities I lived in while shooting for the local newspapers and having the opportunity to document people’s daily lives.
 That documentation of daily life is what I am now bringing to my portrait sessions – telling the stories of you and your family: Those every day simple things that we may take for granted.
 Those little moments that you will want to remember forever.
 The natural interactions of you with your family.

 Pennsylvania Outdoor Family Photography

-Even in an age of restrictions and limitations, you can safely enjoy a photo shoot in an outdoor location with small groups of people or families.
+Even in an age of restrictions and limitations, you can safely enjoy a photoshoot in an outdoor location with small groups of people or families.
 Your FPJA Pennsylvania family photographer can easily capture candid moments of the kids playing and interacting from a safe distance.
-These days, outdoor sessions are often the best option for sincere photographs, because people of all ages feel more comfortable and casual while they are outside and unrestricted.
-In these large, open spaces, you and your family can simply spend time together doing your typical routine while your photographer focuses on the art of storytelling.
+These days, outdoor sessions are often the best option for genuine photographs, because people of all ages feel more comfortable and relaxed while they are outside and unrestricted.
+In these large, open spaces, you and your family can simply spend time together doing your normal routine while your photographer focuses on the art of storytelling.

 Pennsylvania Day in the Life Picture Sessions - DITL

 There is something appealing about the imperfections in an ordinary day.
 The best gift that you can give your family now and in the years to come is the investment in authentic photographs that showcase a real day in your life.
 These stress-free sessions, designed to capture the realness and honesty of an average day for your family, produce the most genuine images, and these are the ones that you will cherish for years to come.